yanheinaung23-eng/AI-Data-Team-Building-a-Multi-Agent-Analytics-Orchestrator-Portfolio-Project/README.md

 Here is a step-by-step breakdown of how this automated data team operates under the hood.

 ## Step 1: The Brain of the Operation (Main Orchestrator Agent)
 Everything starts with the Database Chat Interface.
 When a user submits a question—like asking for the top 10 best-selling products by volume—the input is passed to the Main Orchestrator Agent.
+[Prompt Link](https://github.com/yanheinaung23-eng/AI-Data-Team-Building-a-Multi-Agent-Analytics-Orchestrator-Portfolio-Project/blob/fc4790e4a3ed78839df2907c5475fe560d2bf998/Main%20Orchestrator%20Agent/Main%20Orchestrator%20Agent.txt)
 ![alt image](https://github.com/yanheinaung23-eng/AI-Data-Team-Building-a-Multi-Agent-Analytics-Orchestrator-Portfolio-Project/blob/d12684c909bae08c2ae75ee7ccf33d68efd07d4a/Main%20Orchestrator%20Agent/main%20orchestrator%20Agent.png)

 This agent acts as the project manager.
 Powered by an OpenAI Chat Model and equipped with Conversation Memory, it reviews the user's request, looks at the overall database schema, and decides which specialized sub-agent needs to be deployed first.